How to build an upholstered storage bench.

-I built them 18″ tall (the height of a standard chair) so she can slide one over and use it as a chair when she wants to do homework at her desk/hutch.
-That way, we don’t have to have a designated chair in the small bedroom taking up valuable floor space and the benches double as storage for all the things that never get used but we can’t seem to part with.
-(Or maybe extra blankets and pillows.)
+I built these 18″ tall so she can slide one over and use it as a chair when she wants to do homework at her desk/hutch.
+That way, we don’t have to have a designated chair taking up valuable floor space in this tiny bedroom.
+And the benches double as storage for all the things that never get used but we can’t seem to part with.

-- 2@ scrap strips of lumber OR 4@ scrap blocks of lumber (any size will do)
+- [email protected] scrap strips of lumber OR [email protected] scrap blocks of lumber (any size will do)

 - wood glue